-I am super happy to announce that I am expecting my third baby this Summer!
-This pregnancy was planned, but there is always still an element of shock, excitement and anxiety all sent in waves during the first 12 weeks and even though its my third time around its totally different this time.
+I am super happy to announce that I am expecting my third baby this Summer and just coming out of my first trimester.
+This pregnancy was planned, but there is always still an element of shock, excitement and anxiety all sent in waves during the 12 weeks.
+Even though its my third time around its totally different this time.
 My first pregnancy was a breeze with zero symptoms from start to finish, my second was a little tiring in the first trimester and fine the rest of the way, and so far the third has been tough from the get go!

-The first trimester can be a very isolating stage, as were not suppose to tell anyone until we hit the 12 week ‘safety zone’ so I wanted to blog an honest account of my highs and low during this stage.
+Being a working mum juggling two young children aged five and three is challenging and the first trimester can be a very isolating stage.
+Were not suppose to tell anyone until we hit the 12 week ‘safety zone’ so I wanted to blog an honest account of my highs and low during this stage.

 Its a Positive